rsilvanet/dir-builder/README.md

 # dir-builder
-Building directory from a model
+A package that helps to build a full directory structure based on a model